shichiro-nakahara/docs/docs/how-natanetwork-works/privacy-sets.md

 Let’s put ourselves in the shoes of an adversary attempting to run de-anonymizing transaction graph analysis.

-As an observer watching Polygon activity, we might watch deposits to and from PolyAztec, and attempt to deduce what set of deposits a certain withdrawal might belong to.
+As an observer watching Polygon activity, we might watch deposits to and from Nata Network, and attempt to deduce what set of deposits a certain withdrawal might belong to.

 This is what we mean by privacy or anonymity set — the group or set of users a forensic target could be.
 If the privacy set the target belongs to is large, then we can only guess with a small probability which addresses and transactions the target is associated with.